 In addition to providing pension benefits, the University provides other postemployment benefits (OPEB) such as health care and life insurance benefits to all eligible retirees and dependents.
-The State and School Employees' Life and Health Insurance Plan (the Plan) is self-insured and financed through premiums
+The State and School Employees' Life and Health Insurance Plan (the Plan) is self-insured and financed through premiums collected from employers, employees, retirees and COBRA participants.
+The Plan was established by Section 25-15-3 et seq., Mississippi Code Ann.
+(1972) and may be amended only by the State Legislature.
+The State and School Employees' Health Insurance Management Board (the Board) administers the Plan.

-The 14-member board is comprised of the Chairman of the Workers' Compensation Commission; the State Personnel Director; Commissioner of Insurance: Commissioner of Higher Education; the State Superintendent of Public Education; the Executive Director of the Department of Finance and Administration; the Executive Director of the Mississippi Community College Board; the Executive Director of the Public Employees' Retirement System; two appointees of the Governor; the Chairman of the Senate Insurance Committee, or his or her designee; the Chairman of the House of Representatives Insurance Committee, or his or her designee; the Chairman of the Senate Appropriations Committee, or his designee; and the Chairman of the House of Representatives' Appropriations Committee, or his or her designee.
+The 14-member board is comprised of the Chairman of the Workers' Compensation Commission; the State Personnel Director; the Commissioner of Insurance; the Commissioner of Higher Education; the State Superintendent of Public Education; the Executive Director of the Department of Finance and Administration; the Executive Director of the Mississippi Community College Board; the Executive

+Director of the Public Employees' Retirement System; two appointees of the Governor; the Chairman of the Senate Insurance Committee; the Chairman of the House of Representatives Insurance Committee; the Chairman of the Senate Appropriations Committee; and the Chairman of the House of Representatives Appropriations Committee.
 The Board has a fiduciary responsibility to manage the funds of the Plan.
 The Plan maintains a budget approved by the Board.